ban-m/jtk/README.md

         samtools fasta > reads.fasta
     ```

-    - Here, the resulting file, `reads.fasta`, is the input file of ONT reads for JTK, i.e. `$READS`.
+    - Here the resulting file, `reads.fasta`, will be the input file of ONT reads for JTK, i.e. `$READS`.

 2. Then, create a config file for JTK.

-    - There is a file named `example.toml` in the root of this GitHub repository.
-This is a template for the config file, and users typically copy and modify this file to create their own config file, `$CONFIG`:
+    - There is a file named `example.toml` in the root of this GitHub repository, which is a template for the config file.
+Users are assumed to copy and modify this file to create their own config file, `$CONFIG`:

     ```
     # example.toml